junxit/us-congress-code/title-42/chapter-6a/sec-290dd-2.md

 1 So in original.

-### Applicability of Amendment

-Amendments by Pub.
-L. 116–136 to be applicable with respect to uses and disclosures of information occurring on or after the date that is 12 months after Mar.
-27, 2020, based on required revisions to implementing regulations, see 2020 Amendment notes and Regulations note set out below.

 ### References in Text

 The Social Security Act, referred to in subsec. (f), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Part C of title XI of the Act is classified generally to part C (§ 1320d et seq.) of subchapter XI of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.